 Blood Rage will run about $60 dollars.
 With a game so costly it’s a good thing that all it’s secrets and strategies aren’t revealed after an initial play.
 The first game is more about learning what levers to pull and experience what happens during different ages and to get familiar with the cards you’re drafting.

-For example as a newbie I didn’t realize quest cards were worth game points, I found their dinky additional advantages written in text to be not worth the time.
+For example as a newbie I didn’t realize quest cards were worth game points, I found their dinky additional advantages written in text not worth the time.
 That set me behind from the moment the first draft ended.

 For an experienced gamer the rules never feel too deep.
-There will be mistakes made, the above as an example, but rules and game play are clear enough and appear in other games, so there’s never some new impossible concept to swallow (see the Automa in Stonemaier games).
+There will be mistakes made, the above as an example, but rules and game play are clear enough and appear in other games, so there’s never some new impossible concept to swallow (like the Automa in Stonemaier games).
 The game always feels epic and despite its proclivity for war, gods and monsters the Viking theme is underused in the board game world.

-Once knee deep in the game I experienced a tense strategic system of choosing when to join battles, when to stay away and when to make the decision that dying a glorious death and finding my way to Valhalla is the best method for completing quests and scoring points.
+Deeper into my first game I experienced a tense strategic system of choosing when to join battles, when to stay away and when to make the decision that dying a glorious death and finding my way to Valhalla is the best method for completing quests and scoring points.